-Following almost half a century of highs and lows for the women’s team since its formation in 1975, this season has seen significant changes in the club structure.
+Following half a century of highs and lows for the women’s team since its formation in 1975, this season sees significant additions to both the playing squad and management personnel as Dan McNamara’s side looks to go one better than last term's second place finish.

 In 1999 the club was incorporated under the Companies Act with several influential business people joining the board, among them BBC presenter Jenny Wilkes (Chair) and former England Women’s cricket team captain Baroness Rachael Heyhoe Flint.